Friendly people, fantastic seafood, ramen, Japan's biggest festival, and pristine nature

 Nowadays, Hakata is Fukuoka's business hub and is the terminus for the bullet train line that runs from Tokyo.

-Fukuoka's warmth, both the positivity of the locals and the temperature, has led to the city being described as the Mediterranean of Japan.
 The city is actually closer to Seoul and Shanghai than it is to Tokyo, meaning many visitors to Japan never make it to Fukuoka.
 However, if you're looking for a more relaxed city to spend some time in than Tokyo, Kyoto or Osaka, Fukuoka is for you.

 Delicious ramen and fish dishes

 Fukuoka is renowned across Japan for its good and cheap food.
 A bowl of tonkotsu ramen here will set you back as little as 280 yen in some restaurants, while the city's street-side yatai stalls draw crowds from across Japan and Asia.
-If you're a fan of sushi and sashimi, then you must try saba (mackerel), a Fukuoka specialty.
+If you're a fan of sushi and sashimi, then you must try goma saba (mackerel), a Fukuoka specialty.

 The Hakata Dontaku Festival is held every year in May during Golden Week.
 It is the most popular Golden Week festival in Japan, with 2 to 3 million people attending the festival every year.
 The Hakata Gion Yamakasa, held each July, sees one-ton floats being raced through the streets of Hakata.
-Besides these two giants, innumerable smaller festivals take place throughout the year within the city and in the surrounding areas.
+Besides these two giants, many festivals take place throughout the year within the city and in the surrounding areas.

 The city has good local public transport with a rapid subway system and well-connected local buses.
 For more regional travel within Kyushu and Japan, Hakata Station is the main point of focus, with a large bus terminal and Fukuoka City's bullet train station.

-The airport is conveniently located, and travel to the city center by subway from the domestic terminal takes only six minutes.
+The airport is conveniently located, and travel to the city center by subway from the domestic terminal takes only five to six minutes.
 Regular bus services also run to the airport, connecting it to both the city and the rest of Kyushu.

 The Hakata Port International Terminal connects the city to some of Kyushu's most remote islands and internationally to South Korea, with a regular ferry service to the Korean City of Busan that takes as little as two hours.